Belonging to the group according to the team role theory: Earth group

 By entrusting a task to the Blacksmith, the top manager can be sure of the quality of its implementation.
 At the same time, Blacksmiths do not like unnecessary pressure and control – this could make them stubborn and unreasonable.
 People of this type prefer to take a share of responsibility for the success of a project solely within the framework of the tasks performed by them directly.

-Blacksmiths are happy to become new team members' mentors if the latter are genuinely interested in the profession.
+Blacksmiths are happy to become mentors for new team members if the latter are genuinely interested in the profession.